wasp-lang/web/blog/2021-03-02-wasp-alpha.md

 On the other hand, we are not trying to replace everything with Wasp nor think that would make sense - just the opposite, Wasp acts as a “glue” between your React and Node.js code, saving you from the grunt work while allowing you to keep the flexibility of writing your own code.
 **The majority of the code is still being written in React and Node.js, with Wasp serving as the backbone of your whole application.**

-Another benefit of a DSL is that it allows Wasp to **understand the web app’s requirements during the build time and reason about i** before generating the final code, and this is what we are especially excited about.
+Another benefit of a DSL is that it allows Wasp to **understand the web app’s requirements during the build time and reason about it** before generating the final code, and this is what we are especially excited about.

 For example, when generating code to be deployed to production, it could pick the most appropriate architecture based on its understanding of the web app and deploy it to serverless or another type of architecture (or even a combination).
 Another example would be reusing your data model logic through all the parts of the stack while defining it just once in Wasp.

 DSL opens the potential for optimizations, static analysis, extensibility, and unparalleled ergonomics.

 ## How does it work?

-Wasp’s compiler is built in Haskell and it compiles the source code that is a combination of .wasp files and source code in React/Node.js into the target code in just React and Node.js (currently in Javascript, but we plan to move to Typescript soon).
+Wasp compiler compiles the .wasp/React/Node.js source code into just React/Node.js target code.
+Currently, Wasp supports only Javascript, but we plan to add Typescript soon.
+Technical note: Wasp compiler is implemented in Haskell.

 ![Wasp compilation diagram](/img/wasp-compilation.png)